gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 ## Usage
 1. Launch the application and create or continue a project by running `python temple.py --project <default:Project> --theme <default:'auto', 'light', 'dark'>,  `
-2. Export the audio Dataset project to HuggingFace using `python export.py --project <default:Project> --language <default:'eu'>....., ` For more info. see `python export.py --help `
+    OR Export the audio Dataset project to HuggingFace using `python export.py --project <default:Project> --language <default:'eu'>....., ` For more info. see `python export.py --help `
 3. Configure audio capture parameters such as sample rate in KHz `default: 16000` and duration in milliseconds `default: 5000`.
 4. If CUDA is found, it is possibel to transcribe audio records at the ed of each recording.
 Otherwise, yo can batch transcribe the audios in the DatasetViewer..
 5. Choose whether to use VAD option in transcripion or not, default is enabled and allows for a faster trancription.